Seruwila Mangala Raja Maha Vihara: History

 King Mahānāga then brought the sacred forehead relic to his palace and kept it under his guardianship.
 After him, the relic was inherited by King Yatālatissa and then by King Gotabhaya.
 From Gotabhaya, it passed on to King Kavantissa.

 In accordance with the ancient prophecy, King Kavantissa, guided by the Arahant Cūllapiṇḍapātika Tissa Thera (brother of Queen Vihāramahādevī) and the Arahant Sāgala Thera of the Tissa Vihāra of Magama, constructed a stupa in the Seruvila region, near the rocky hill known as Varāhasoṇḍa.

-It is also recorded that, for the construction of the stupa, much support was received from the great Arahant Mahā Mahinda Thera and his group of 50 disciples from the nearby Somapura Somawathi Vihāra (present-day Seruvila Wilgamvehera Raja Maha Vihara), as well as from a regional ruler named Siva, who ruled over Serunuwara, King Giriyābhā of Somapura, and King Loṇa of Lona Nuwara.
+It is also recorded that, for the construction of the stupa, much support was received from the Arahant Mahā Mahinda Thera and his group of fifty disciples from the nearby Somapura Somawathi Vihāra (present-day Seruvila Wilgamvehera Raja Maha Vihara), as well as from a regional ruler named Siva, who ruled over Serunuwara, King Giriyābhā of Somapura, and King Loṇa of Lona Nuwara.

-After the construction of the beautiful Dhātugarbha (relic chamber) of the stupa, the sacred forehead relic was enshrined upon the forehead of a golden Buddha statue (said to be by the king’s divine determination).
+After the construction of the beautiful Dhātugarbha (relic chamber) of the stupa, the sacred forehead relic was enshrined upon the forehead of a golden Buddha statue (said to be by the king's divine determination).
 Additionally, hair relics brought from Nāga world were placed atop the head of the statue by the arahants.

-The completed Seruvila Lalāta Dhātu Stupa was then entrusted to the 500 Arhant Sangha community, led by Venerables Arhant Cūllapiṇḍapātika Tissa and Sāgala Theras.
+The completed Seruvila Lalāta Dhātu Stupa was then entrusted to the 500 Arhant Sangha community, led by Venerable Arhant Cūllapiṇḍapātika Tissa and Sāgala Theras.
 The king also donated lands stretching three yojanas (about 36 km) from the stupa to the monastery, as recorded in historical chronicles.